nhmnazmul22/KitchenConnect-client/README.md

-# 🍽️ LocalChefBazaar — Frontend
+# 🍽️ KitchenConnect — Frontend

-LocalChefBazaar is a modern web application that connects local home chefs with customers looking for fresh, homemade meals.
+KitchenConnect is a modern web application that connects local home chefs with customers looking for fresh, homemade meals.
 This frontend is built using **React + Vite** and focuses on **performance**, **clean UI**, and **role-based user experience**.

 ---